How difficult is becoming a real estate agent in California?

 • Real Estate Principales (45 hours): This course covers fundamental concepts related to real estate transactions and property ownership, including property rights, contracts, financing, appraisal, and agency relationships.
 Students learn about legal and ethical considerations, property management, and California-specific laws and regulations.

 • Real Estate Practice (45 hours): This course covers practical aspects of real estate transactions, including marketing, listing, and selling properties.
 Students learn about disclosures, inspections, escrow procedures, real estate math, and accounting.
 The course also covers real-world scenarios and professional conduct.
+Additionally, students learn about the real estate transaction process, including the steps real estate agents undertake to finalize deals.

 • A DRE-approved real estate elective (45 hours): Some popular elective courses include property management, appraisal, real estate finance, and real estate law.
 Other options include courses on commercial real estate, residential property management, green home features, and real estate investing.